Orangutan: Nesting

 Orangutans build nests specialised for either day or night use.
 These are carefully constructed; young orangutans learn from observing their mother's nest-building behaviour.
 In fact, nest-building allows young orangutans to become less dependent on their mother.
-From six months of age onwards, orangutans practice nest-building and gain proficiency by the time they are three years old.
+From six months of age onwards, orangutans practise nest-building and gain proficiency by the time they are three years old.

 Construction of a night nest is done by following a sequence of steps.
 Initially, a suitable tree is located.
 Orangutans are choosy about sites, though nests can be found in many tree species.
-To establish a foundation, the ape grabs the large branches under it and bends them so they join together.
+To establish a foundation, the ape grabs the large branches under it and bends them so they join.
 The orangutan then does the same to smaller, leafier branches to create a "mattress".
 After this, the ape stands and braids the tips of branches into the mattress.
 Doing this increases the stability of the nest.
 Orangutans make their nests more comfortable by creating "pillows", "blankets", "roofs" and "bunk-beds".

 Intelligence

 Orangutans are among the most intelligent non-human primates.
 Experiments suggest they can track the displacement of objects both visible and hidden.
 Zoo Atlanta has a touch-screen computer on which their two Sumatran orangutans play games.
-A 2008 study of two orangutans at the Leipzig Zoo showed orangutans may practice "calculated reciprocity", which involves an individual aiding another with the expectation of being paid back.
+A 2008 study of two orangutans at the Leipzig Zoo showed orangutans may practise "calculated reciprocity", which involves an individual aiding another with the expectation of being paid back.
 Orangutans are the first nonhuman species documented to do so.

 In a 1997 study, two captive adult orangutans were tested with the cooperative pulling paradigm.
 Without any training, the orangutans succeeded in pulling off an object to get food in the first session.
 Over the course of 30 sessions, the apes succeeded more quickly, having learned to coordinate.
-An adult orangutan has been documented to pass the mirror test, indicating self-awareness.
-Mirror tests with a 2-year-old orangutan failed to reveal self-recognition.
+An adult orangutan has been documented to pass the mirror test, indicating self-awareness, while another test with a 2-year-old failed to reveal self-recognition.

 Studies in the wild indicate that flanged male orangutans plan their movements in advance and signal them to other individuals.
 Experiments have also suggested that orangutans can communicate about things that are not present: mother orangutans remain silent in the presence of a perceived threat but when it passes, the mother produces an alarm call to their offspring to teach them about the danger.
 Orangutans and other great apes show laughter-like vocalisations in response to physical contact such as wrestling, play chasing or tickling.
 This suggests that laughter derived from a common origin among primate species and therefore evolved before the origin of humans.
 Orangutans can learn to mimic new sounds by purposely controlling the vibrations of their vocal folds, a trait that led to speech in humans.
 Bonnie, an orangutan at the US National Zoo, was recorded spontaneously whistling after hearing a caretaker.
 She appears to whistle without expecting a food reward.